Steak Pizzaiola Recipe

 Instructions

-- Add olive oil to a large frying pan or rondeau pot over medium heat.
+- Add the olive oil to a large frying pan or rondeau pot over medium heat.

-- Once the oil begins to lightly smoke add in the steaks and cook for 2 to 2 ½ minutes per side or until browned.
+- Once the oil begins to smoke lightly, add the steaks and cook for 2 to 2 ½ minutes per side or until browned.
 You may have to do this in batches depending on how big the pan is.
-Remove the steak from the pan.
+Remove the steak from the pan and set it aside.

 - Add the onions and garlic to the pan and roast for 6-8 minutes or until browned.

-- Deglaze with wine and cook until most of it has been absorbed, there should be 2 to 3 tablespoons left in the pan.
+- Deglaze with wine and cook until most of it has been absorbed.
+There should be 1 to 2 tablespoons left in the pan.

-- Add the steaks to the top of the tomato sauce, place a lid on and cook for 5 to 6 minutes to warm the steak back up.
+- Add the steaks to the top of the tomato sauce, place a lid on, and cook for 5 to 6 minutes to warm the steak back up.
+You can additionally braise the steak in the sauce for 40 to 45 minutes over low heat to further tenderize the steak.

-- Finish by stirring in some fresh oregano and serve.
+- Finish by stirring in some fresh oregano and serve it.

 Made this as a more upmarket family meal and it went down a storm!
 My kids thought I was some kind of ‘food Jedi’ for creating this dish.
 Granted it takes more time to properly concasse the tomatoes but it’s well worth it, and it teaches you another cooking technique to add to you’re skill set.
 I served mine with pappardelle pasta and some homemade garlic ciabatta.
 Would definitely make this again.
 Thanks Chef Billy